-As always, there is a lot of variation within this sector, which now accounts for almost a half of the current model generations.
-Despite the fact that battery electric vehicles have now performed better than traditional fuel types in the past two months, forecasts reduce by more than the overall average for all sizes of SUV.
+As always, there is a considerable amount of variation within these sectors, which continue to shrink in terms of available models.
+Despite the fact that battery electric vehicles have now performed better than traditional fuel types in the past three months, forecasts reduce by more than the overall average across both sectors.
 There are a number of reasons behind this, one of the principal ones being that there are some models which have taken longer to stabilise than we had originally assumed.
 This has been particularly problematic where current used values for the BEV already sit significantly behind the ICE equivalent and we have found ourselves in the position of setting future forecasts for electric models below comparable petrol or diesel versions, even where we feel a premium over ICE is deserved, because the magnitude of positive adjustments required are prohibitive.
 Conversely, reduced ICE used volumes are expected to prevent the level of reductions in petrol/diesel values which would be needed to reinstate the expected relationships.